learn-co-students/sql-library-lab-cb-gh-000/README.md

 ---
 tags: sql, joins, select, create, insert, update, join tables, intermediate
 languages: sql
-resources: 3
+resources: 4
 ---

 # SQL Fantasy Library

 We're going to build a SQL database that will keep track of a library of fantasy series.
 These types of books can get complex, with many characters that span many books in a series, or just appear in one book, and characters that are species other than human.
 We will have tables for: Characters, Books, Series, Authors, and Sub-Genres.
+For a refresher on SQL syntax as you work through this lab, the [W3Schools SQL Tutorial](http://www.w3schools.com/sql/) is a helpful reference, as well as the resources below.

 ## Objectives